siqiang-ng/tp/docs/team/siqiang-ng.md

 * **Feature**: Command to list the tag list.
 (Pull request [\#57](https://github.com/AY2021S1-CS2103T-T17-4/tp/pull/57))
   * What it does: allows the user to list all the tags that have been created.
   * Justification: allows the user to keep track of all the tags that have been added.
-  * Highlights: This enhancement helps to display all the future implemented tag commands results.
+  * Highlights: This feature helps to display all the tag command results.

 * **Feature**: Commands to sort person list and taglist.
 (Pull requests [\#116](https://github.com/AY2021S1-CS2103T-T17-4/tp/pull/116), [\#120](https://github.com/AY2021S1-CS2103T-T17-4/tp/pull/120),